-My research interests include criminal justice, human rights, gender perspectives and immigration and asylum law.
-In particular, I concentrate on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
-My aim is to draw on my professional experience of working in the legal system to attempt to build bridges between academia and practice in these areas.
+Georgina Firth's research interests include criminal justice, human rights, gender perspectives and immigration and asylum law.
+In particular, she concentrate on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
+Her aim is to draw on her professional experience of working in the legal system to attempt to build bridges between academia and practice in these areas.

 Criminal law - particularly feminist perspectives, penology and sexual offences